Compensation Policy for Administrators and Staff - New York, District of Columbia, and California

 - For current University employees, please also refer to the Promotions and Transfers Policy.
 Should this Policy conflict with any of the provisions in the Promotions and Transfers Policy, the Promotions and Transfers Policy shall apply.

-This Policy does not cover: (i) temporary employment opportunities or (ii) unpaid internship or volunteer opportunities.
+Note: This Policy does not cover: (i) temporary employment opportunities or (ii) unpaid internship or volunteer opportunities.
 For these opportunities, please refer to the Temporary Employee Policy, and Unpaid Internship and Volunteer Policy, respectively.

 I. POSITION CLASSIFICATION AND EVALUATION